Future-proof. The only city with 5 methods of trade

 Brownsville/South Padre Island International Airport (BRO) is a critical transportation hub for both passenger and cargo operations.
 It has three runways, including the longest at 7,399 feet, and offers nonstop flights to Dallas/Fort Worth (DFW) and Houston (IAH).

-In 2023, BRO handled around 298,000 passengers and over 24,000 aircraft operations.
-The airport was inaugurated by Charles Lindbergh in 1929 and named after Amelia Earhart.
+In 2024, BRO handled 188,157 passenger boardings (an estimated 380,000 total passengers), along with over 24,000 aircraft operations.
+The airport was inaugurated by Charles Lindbergh in 1929, and the street in front of it is named after Amelia Earhart, who attended the dedication.
 Its location near the Gulf of Mexico, the U.S.-Mexico border, and the SpaceX launch facility makes it vital for regional and international connectivity.

 NAFTA Industrial Park